Fake it till you make it

 Abraham's inn was the first public institution devoted to the dissemination of the belief in monotheism and to the ethical behavior that follows from this belief.

-Abraham had a vision of humanity which convinced him that every positive deed, word or thought does have value, no matter how superficial or hypocritical it might seem to a less discerning eye.
-When Abraham looked at his guests, he did not see pagans and idolaters; he saw creations of G‑d, men and women who had been created in the divine image and who possessed a potential, inherent to the very essence of their being, to recognize their Creator and serve His will.
+Abraham had a vision of humanity which enabled him to recognize that every positive deed, word or thought does have value, no matter how superficial or hypocritical it might seem to a less discerning eye.
+When Abraham looked at his guests, he did not see pagans and idolaters; he saw creations of G‑d, men and women who had been created in the Divine image and who possessed a potential, inherent to the very essence of their being, to recognize their Creator and serve His will.

 Abraham understood that no human acknowledgment of G‑d can ever be hypocritical.
 On the contrary: a denial of G‑d is the ultimate hypocrisy, for it is at variance with the person's quintessential being.